practicajs/practica/docs/blog/is-prisma-better/index.md

 Based on these observations, which should you pick? which ORM will we use for [practica.js](https://github.com/practicajs/practica)?

 Prisma is an excellent addition to Node.js ORMs family, but not the hassle-free one tool to rule them all.
 It's a mixed bag of many delicious candies and a few gotchas.
 Wouldn't it grow to tick all the boxes?
 Maybe, but unlikely.
 Once built, it's too hard to dramatically change the syntax and engine performance.
 Then, during the writing and speaking with the community, including some Prisma enthusiasts, I realized that it doesn't aim to be the can-do-everything 'Ferrari'.
 Its positioning seems to resemble more a convenient family car with a solid engine and awesome user experience.
-In other words, it probably aims for the enterprise space where there is mostly demand for great DX, OK performance, and business-class support.
-It's not 2004, building ORM for the modern JavaScript ecosystem is 10x harder than building a Java Hibernate.
-I should probably stop envisioning 'Ferrari'
+In other words, it probably aims for the enterprise space where there is mostly demand for great DX, OK performance, and business-class support

+In the end of this journey I see no dominant flawless 'Ferrari' ORM.
+I should probably change my perspective: Building ORM for the hectic modern JavaScript ecosystem is 10x harder than building a Java ORM back then in 2001.
+There is no stain in the shirt, it's a cool JavaScript swag.
+I learned to accept what we have, a rich set of features, tolerable performance, good enough for many systems.
+Need more?
+Don't use ORM.
+Nothing is going to change dramatically, it's now as good as it can be

 ### When will it shine?